 Wooden furniture with the claw and ball foot were all the rage during this style’s era and many Georgian homes were outfitted with locally sourced wooden furnishings, such as those offered by the growing Chippendale company.
 While authentic Georgian furniture is understandably expensive, there are plenty of commercially produced options available for almost any budget.

 Styles that Mix Well With It

-- Rustic.
-The rustic style, sometimes referred to as ‘shabby chic’, would pair well with a home with Georgian architecture if care was made to go more towards high-end organic materials and not ones cheaply sourced.
+The rustic style sometimes referred to as ‘shabby chic’, would pair well with a home with Georgian architecture if care was made to go more towards high-end organic materials and not ones cheaply sourced.
 Rustic decor and style embrace finishings that are from nature, like wood and stone, with the use of some loose weave textiles like tweed and cotton.
-When well paired, these furnishings can really accentuate the simplicity so accentuated by the Georgian architecture.
+When well paired, these furnishings can really accentuate the simplicity so accentuated by Georgian architecture.

-- Colonial.
 Very much still in vogue in the American northeast, the colonial decorating style naturally compliments the Georgian decorating style as they were, after all, so closely overlapped historically.
 This decorating style is about the essentials and adding just the right finishing touches to those essentials.
-For example, simple but patterned wallpaper, dishes, and vases and furnishings that embrace the beauty and care of Puritan craftmanship that are gorgeous but not over-the-top.
+For example, simple but patterned wallpaper, dishes, vases, and furnishings that embrace the beauty and care of Puritan craftsmanship that are gorgeous but not over-the-top.

 Brief Historic Overview

 The Georgian architectural style came at a time when people were finding new appreciation in the ancient works of Rome and Greece.
 It’s from this type of inspiration that you’ll see the large emphasis on space as well as columns and decorative accents so valued in Georgian architecture.